 - Your trading partners' preferences

-From a project management perspective, there are five key stages that are crucial for a successful EDI integration project:
+From a project management point of view, there are five major stages that are important for a successful EDI integration project:

 1. Planning and Feasibility: